 Colorado Denim Day is aligned with the world wide Denim Day movement.
-In Colorado, state agencies, businesses, and other groups are asked to allow their employees to donate $5 in exchange for wearing jeans on Denim Day (the 4th Wednesday in April).
+In Colorado, state agencies, businesses, and other groups are asked to allow their employees to donate $5 in exchange for wearing jeans on Denim Day (always a Wednesday in April).
 Colorado Denim Day donations support the Colorado Coalition Against Sexual Assault‘s work to address and prevent sexual violence in Colorado.

 Help Us Reach Our GOAL of $15,000!